Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Sunday, at 3:30 PM ET.
+Malcolm Brogdon and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-If you'd like to place a bet on Brogdon's props, we dive into his available ones, providing some stats and trends, below.
+Let's break down Brogdon's prop bets, and some stats and trends to help you make good wagers.

 Malcolm Brogdon Prop Bets vs. the 76ers